 If you’re wondering how to kit this gun out, check out our guide for the best CR-56 AMAX loadout in Warzone.

 This weapon has been an absolute laserbeam since it released.
 The damage is low, but the gap between the Grau and the top dogs has become significantly smaller with recent patches.
 With how easy the Grau is to keep on target even at extreme ranges, it should perform well relative to its nerfed competition.
 It also isn't very attachment-hungry, so it does well as a Fully Loaded weapon to help restock after a death.
-This is another very easy to use weapon.
-On paper at least, it should be keeping up with the Krig.
+This is another very easy to use weapon tha any player can find comfort with.

 Check out exactly how to kit this gun out with our Warzone Grau 5.56 loadout guide!